U Attend Program Kicks off SNHU, Philadelphia Union Partnership

 Young said she already felt a difference the following school day and that attendance was higher than average.

 SNHU and the Union built the U Attend program after consulting with school district officials and asking how they could best help city students.
-Thiel said the program offers the incentive of game tickets and other bonuses "with the hope that that really builds a routine of attending and shows them that they matter and that attendance is something that will reward them."
+Thiel said the program offers the incentive of game tickets and other bonuses "with the hope that really builds a routine of attending and shows them that they matter and that attendance is something that will reward them."

 Thiel said the Union's focus on increasing educational opportunities in Greater Philadelphia will enhance SNHU's mission to improve the lives of students of all ages.